 Plan your free time or consider an optional excursion.

-Head to the southeastern corner of the Camuy municipality to visit the Parque de las Cavernas del Río Camuy.
-The world's third-longest underground river flows there through deep limestone caverns, and within a chasm filled with tropical flora and fauna.
+On an excursion today, you'll visit the Río Camuy Cave Park.
+The world's second-longest underground river flows there through deep limestone caverns and in a chasm filled with tropical flora and fauna.

 ¡Hasta la vista, Puerto Rico!...
 Board your jet and arrive stateside later in the day, ready to share your discoveries with family and friends.